tbwcjw/mcps3rtm/README.md

 </ul>
 <h2>Notice</h2>

-<p>The scope of this project has changed.
-Server/Desktop functionality has been removed.
-This application is now CLI only.
+<p>The scope of this project has changed... again.
+Server functionality has been re-implemented.
+Desktop app functionality is undecided as yet.

 This change was made to reduce the amount of resources required for maintainance, and to increase the portability of the application over time.</p>
 <h2>Requirements</h2>